 When you start working online, you need a mode to send and receive payment.
-Usually you can use your credit card or debit card to make payment online but to receive Payment, you need to take help of services like PayPal, Google Wallet.
-PayPal has been one of the oldest and trusted service to send and receive Payment.
-Especially if you are from Asia or United States you will find PayPal service to be the best when it comes to receiving Payment from overseas.
+Usually, you can use your credit card or debit card to make payment online, but to receive payment, you need to take help of services like PayPal.

-Do remember, most of the advertising network (if you are a blogger) pays using PayPal, so it’s essential to have a Paypal account.
+Do remember, most advertising networks (if you are a blogger) pay using PayPal, so it’s essential to have a PayPal account.

-- Indian Paypal user could store and use money in their PayPal account to send payment or buy any goods online.
-But in 2010, RBI imposed new set of rules on PayPal, and now you can only withdraw money from your PayPal account to Bank account. ( You can’t use PayPal money directly for online purchases or Payment).
-This is indeed a problem as you will end up paying conversion fees twice, but at this moment there is no solution to this.
-If you have any relative outside India, you can ask them to create a PayPal account for you, which you can use without any such limit or restriction.
+- Indian PayPal users used to be able to store and use money in their PayPal account to send payment and buy goods online.
+But in 2010, RBI imposed a new set of rules on PayPal, and now you can only withdraw money from your PayPal account into your bank account.
+(You can’t use PayPal money directly for online purchases or payment.)
+This is indeed a problem as you will end up paying conversion fees twice, but there is currently no solution for this.
+If you have any relative outside India, you can ask them to create a PayPal account for you, which you can use without any such limits or restrictions.

-- An Indian PayPal user can’t send or receive money from other Indian PayPal user.
+- An Indian PayPal user can’t send or receive money from another Indian PayPal user.

 Benefits of using a PayPal account:

-- You will be able to make online payment without exposing your credit card details.
+- You will be able to make online payments without exposing your credit card details.

-- You can use Debit card to make payment.
-This helps many who don’t have a credit card.
+- You can use your debit card to make payment.
+This helps many people who don’t have a credit card.

-- You can receive Payment from overseas account.
-(Such as client, advertising payment).
+- You can receive payment from overseas accounts.
+(Such as clients or advertising payments.)

-- Many online services charge recurring payment.
-When you pay with Paypal, you can anytime cancel the recurring payment.
-Here is a tutorial for the same.
+- Many online services charge recurring payments.
+When you pay with PayPal, you can cancel the recurring payments at anytime.

-- You can send mass payment using Paypal.
+- You can send mass payments using PayPal.
 [Read Tutorial]

-- You can create and send invoice directly to your client. [ Read Tutorial]
+- You can create and send invoices directly to your client.
+[Read Tutorial]

 On the next page you need to sign up by filling up a form, you can enter your Credit/Debit card detail then or can skip it for later to send Payment.
 Do remember, when you open a Paypal account in India, it’s a limited PayPal account.
 You can use it to send Payment to anyone using your Credit or Debit card, but to receive Payment you need to complete these 4 tasks: